HirasawaGen/sympydantic/README.md

 - Auto-squeeze: e.g. expected shape `(1, 3, 4, 5)` accepts `(3, 1, 4, 5, 1)` and reshapes it automatically.
 - Broadcasting support: e.g. annotate `(3, 4, 4)` and pass a scalar, then broadcast it to `(3, 4, 4)`.
 - Support Python 3.8–3.11.
+- Support metadatas which validate whether a matrix is symmetric, positive-definite, and rank-deficient, etc.
+- dynamic validation is wasting performance.
+Maybe I should to code a mypy plugins to optimize it.